Fast-Convergent Proximity Graphs for Approximate Nearest Neighbor Search

 \section{Abstract}

 Approximate nearest neighbor (ANN) search in high-dimensional metric spaces is a fundamental problem with many applications.
 Over the past decade, proximity graph (PG)-based indexes have demonstrated superior empirical performance over alternatives.
 However, these methods often lack theoretical guarantees regarding the quality of query results, especially in the worst-case scenarios.
-In this paper, we introduce the {\em $\alpha$-convergent graph} ($\alpha$-CG), a new PG structure that employs a carefully designed edge pruning rule.
-This rule eliminates candidate neighbors for each data point $p$ by applying the {\em shifted-scaled} triangle inequalities among $p$, its existing out-neighbors, and new candidates.
+In this paper, we introduce the \emph{$\alpha$-convergent graph} ($\alpha$-CG), a new PG structure that employs a new carefully designed \emph{edge pruning rule}.
 If the distance between the query point $q$ and its exact nearest neighbor $v^*$ is at most $\tau$ for some constant $\tau > 0$, our $\alpha$-CG finds the exact nearest neighbor in poly-logarithmic time, assuming bounded intrinsic dimensionality for the dataset; otherwise, it can find an ANN in the same time.
-To enhance scalability, we develop the {\em $\alpha$-convergent neighborhood graph} ($\alpha$-CNG), a practical variant that applies the pruning rule locally within each point’s neighbors.
+To enhance scalability, we develop the \emph{$\alpha$-convergent neighborhood graph} ($\alpha$-CNG), a practical variant that applies the pruning rule locally within each point’s neighbors.
 We also introduce optimizations to reduce the index construction time.
 Experimental results show that our $\alpha$-CNG outperforms existing PGs on real-world datasets.
 For most datasets, $\alpha$-CNG can reduce the number of distance computations and search steps by over 15\% and 45\%, respectively, when compared with the best-performing baseline.